Smectic and soap bubble optofluidic lasers: APPENDIX B: Temperature change effects

-where $p_L$ and $p_L'$ are Laplace pressures before and after the change, $p_0$ is the initial external pressure, and $\Delta p$ is the change in the external pressure.
-Combining Eq. \eqref{isothermal}, \eqref{p_L} and \eqref{p_L'} we obtain the equation that relates the change in external pressure to the change in bubble size :
+the temperature change ($T'-T$) of the air inside the bubble has the same effect on the bubble volume as the pressure change ($p_i'-p_i$).
+The spectral shift for both pressure and temperature change is $\Delta \lambda/\lambda \approx - ( \Delta p/ 3 p_0 - \Delta T/ 3 T_0)$, where $\Delta p$ is the pressure change, $p_0$ is the initial pressure, $\Delta T$ is the temperature change and $T_0$ is the initial temperature.
+The equation \eqref{dp} that relates the change in external pressure to the change in bubble size taking into account the temperature change is